Number : Season 18, episode 1 of 7.

 Whats bad : It’s a new era under JNT.
 Questionable changes.
 K9’s exit.
 Poor story.
 The Fouth Doctor’s question mark attire.

 Review With Spoilers : The Leisure Hive begins a new era in Who.
 With the handing over of the baton from outgoing producer Graham Williams – to incoming producer JNT.
-A man – either loved as a maverick moderniser, or loathed – as the man who hammered the final nails; into the Who coffin.
+A man – either loved as a maverick moderniser, or loathed – as the man who hammered the final nails; into the Classic Who coffin.

 The first sweeping changes JNT laid down, are so self evident – its nearly painful.
-The semi-retirement of K9 (despite original voice John Leeson returning), the change of the Doctor’s wardrobe to burgundy, the horrible question mark shirt and the one colour scarf.
+The semi-retirement of K9 (despite original voice John Leeson returning), the change of the Doctor’s wardrobe to burgundy, the horrible question marked shirt and the one colour scarf.